Anthonyg5005/hf-scripts/README.md

 # scripts

 Personal scripts to automate some tasks.\
-Most of this is to get me familiar with python and hf_hub.\
 Will try to keep external module use to a minimum, other than **huggingface_hub**.\
-Feel free to send in pull requests or use this code however you'd like.\
+Feel free to send in PRs or use this code however you'd like.\
 *[GitHub mirror](https://github.com/anthonyg5005/hf-scripts)*

 **For GitHub**: Would recommend creating pull requests and discussions on the [offical huggingface repo](https://huggingface.co/Anthonyg5005/hf-scripts)